augustin-barillec/fictionary/README.md

 that were created more than one hour ago and that finished successfully from Firestore.
 It moves games that where created more than one hour ago and that failed in a collection named fails in Firestore to help for debugging.
-These failed games are automatically deleted 71 hours after they were moved.
+These failed games are automatically deleted about 3 days after they were moved.

 The clean function sends also some monitoring information about these games into BigQuery (but no data written by users is sent).

-Thus, data written by users in successful games (which should be the usual case) are kept at most 25 hours.
-Data written by users in failed games are kept 71 hours more.
+Thus, data written by users in successful games (which should be the usual case) are kept at most about 1 day.
+Data written by users in failed games are kept about 3 days more.

 Firestore contains a collection named teams containing team_ids (e.g. TXXXXXXX).
 These are the teams where the app is installed.
 Each team_id document has some